Skip to main content

 1. The SELECT clause specifies the data to be returned by the query.

-2. The FROM clause specifies the database to query the documents from.
+2. The FROM clause specifies the collection to query the documents from.

 3. The JOIN clause specifies the criteria for joining multiple documents.